 Tuning on stage

+I’m on the fence about this one, but the argument against it is compelling.
 Everything you do on stage sends a message.
-So what is the message you send by tuning on stage?
+So what is the message musicians send by tuning on stage?
 Answer: we couldn’t be bothered.
 The fact is (and despite what people will tell you), there is no reason why orchestras, soloists, and chamber ensembles can’t pre-tune before the doors open to let the audience in.
+And I’m not talking about tuning backstage — just before the audience comes in.
+It shows respect for the audience’s valuable time.

 Conductors walking on and off stage